lebull/musings/interviews/leadership.md

 | Action | Owned it |
 | Result | Wrecked it and personally deployed the changes to the site in spring of 2013. |

-## IP Launchpad App: Dive Deep

-* IP had a hybrid iOS web application that was provided by SAP, but we still had to enhance and customize the application
-* I became the "app guy" and was tasked for building, signing, and releasing app for every update
-  * Especially odd because I am an android user
-* The process of customizing the application was partially laid out by SAP, but we had our own changes outside of that
-* The process of building and signing the app was mostly standard, so youtube was my best friend
-* To wrap everything together, I documented the procedures along with the project.
-  * This solidified my comfort with the process, and also gave future devs a stronger starting point
-  * This also allowed for automation, so we were eventually able to deliver updated version of the app in a matter of days instead of weeks

 ## IP Launchpad App: Invint and Simplify
 TODO